ammarhakim/ammar-simjournal/je/je22/je22-euler-2d.rst

-In this problem a bubble of high density and pressure (:math:`\rho_i=1.0`, :math:`p=1.0` and radius :math:`0.4`) is placed in a background gas with density :math:`\rho_0 = 0.125` and pressure :math:`\p_0 = 0.1`.
-The explosion sets up a complex shock and two contact waves.
+In this problem a bubble of high density and pressure (:math:`\rho_i=1.0`, :math:`p=1.0` and radius :math:`0.4`) is placed in a background gas with density :math:`\rho_0 = 0.125` and pressure :math:`p_0 = 0.1`.
+The explosion sets up an inward shock and two contact waves.
 One of the contact surfaces is highly unstable and breaks up into a complex set of vortices.
 See figure below, which compares well with the solution presented in [Liska2003]_ with the PPM method.
-Note that the interface was smoothed by using a 3-point (in each direction) Gaussian quadrature to initialize the simulation.
+Note that the interface was smoothed by using a 3-point (in each direction) Gaussian quadrature while initializing the simulation.

 .. figure:: s407-pr-dens.png
   :width: 100%